security-as-code/rampart-spec/README.md

 The Denial-of-Service deserialization protection safeguards critical system resources, such as the CPU and memory, by setting default limits to control the interaction frequency of the deserialized objects with the system resources.
 This way, legitimate serialized objects are allowed to be deserialized while malicious serialized objects that abuse the system resources are blocked.
 This protection mitigates Denial-of-Service attacks via brute force and resource exhaustion.

-Deserial vulnerabilities are covered by:
+ℹ️ Deserial vulnerabilities are covered by:
 - CWE-502
 - CWE-250
 - CWE-799